Patient Confidentiality & Privacy

 Privacy Officer.
 Our Privacy Officer is Sandra C. Maliszewski, MSN, JD, MBA, HCISPP.
 If you have any questions about this Notice or would like further information, please contact our Privacy Officer’s Designee in the Patient Relations Department at 718-283-7212.

 HOW TO OBTAIN COPIES OF THIS NOTICE

 You have the right to a paper copy of this notice.
 You may request a paper copy at any time, even if you have previously agreed to receive this notice electronically.
 To do so, please contact the Patient Relations Department at 718-283-7212.
-You may also obtain a copy of this document from our website at www.maimonidesmed.org, or by requesting a copy at your next visit.
+You may also obtain a copy of this document from this website (maimo.org) in the section below or by requesting a copy at your next visit.
 We may change our privacy practices from time to time.
 If we do, we will revise this notice so you will have an accurate summary of our practices.
 The revised notice will apply to all of your information held by Maimonides and its affiliated providers and we will be required by law to abide by its terms.
 You will also be able to obtain your own copy of the revised notice by contacting the Patient Relations Department at 718-283-7212, accessing our website, or asking for one at the time of your next visit.
 The Effective Date of the Notice will be located in the upper right corner of the first page.

 HOW TO FILE A COMPLAINT

 If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
 To file a complaint with us, please contact the Patient Relations Department at 718-283-7212.
 No one will retaliate or take action against you for filing a complaint.